cjcarvajal/graphql-tutorial/README.md

 games = 'Select * from Game where player_id IN $ids'
 ```

 There's a npm utiliy called **DataLoader** which implements this pattern.
+Dataloaders uses a Cache per request, which means it detects if the query to the server has already been done, in which case it returns the same result from the previous query.
+To avoid this behavior you may create a new instance of dataloader for each request and passing it to the resolvers in the context, in the same fashion we pass the auth user.